Change in default removal policy for external storage media in Windows

 Windows defines two main policies, Quick removal and Better performance, that control how the system interacts with external storage devices such as USB thumb drives or Thunderbolt-enabled external drives.
 Beginning in Windows 10 version 1809, the default policy is Quick removal.
 In earlier versions of Windows, the default policy was Better performance.

 You can change the policy setting for each external device, and the policy that you set remains in effect if you disconnect the device and then connect it again to the same computer port.

 You can use the storage device policy setting to change the manner in which Windows manages storage devices to better meet your needs.
 The policy settings have the following effects:

-Quick removal: This policy manages storage operations in a manner that keeps the device ready to remove at any time.
+- Quick removal: This policy manages storage operations in a manner that keeps the device ready to remove at any time.
 You can remove the device without using the Safely Remove Hardware process.
-However, to do this, Windows cannot cache disk write operations.
+However, to do this, Windows can't cache disk write operations.
 This may degrade system performance.

 If you use the Better performance policy, you must use the Safely Remove Hardware process to remove the device.
 If you remove or disconnect the device without following the safe removal instructions, you risk losing data.

 If you select Better performance, we recommend that you also select Enable write caching on the device.

 To change the policy for an external storage device:

 Right-click Start, then select File Explorer.